This creamy jalapeno sauce is popular in Tex-Mex and Southwest cuisine, perfect for tacos, as a salsa or dip, only 5 ingredients!

 Strain out the liquid, but keep the liquid on hand.

-Add the boiled jalapenos and onion to a food processor along with the garlic and salt.
+Add the boiled jalapenos and onion to a blender or food processor along with the garlic and salt.

 Process until smooth, then slowly drizzle in the oil while processing.
 The jalapeno sauce will become nice and creamy, about 4-5 minutes or so.

 What's happening is an emulsification, which is basically causing everything to become a single sauce that thickens up and becomes creamy.